jrnold/afrobarometer/README.md

     devtools::install(".")
     ```

-3. Run or source the script `build.R` to bui
+3. Run or source the script `build.R` to build the merged data.
     ```console
-    Rscript
+    Rscript build.R
     ```

 ## Usage